infrahq/infra/README.md

   infra [flags]

 Available Commands:
-  help        Help about any command users       List all users across all groups groups      List available groups roles       List available roles login       Login to an Infra server logout      Log out of an Infra server server      Run the infra server install     Install infra-engine on a target Kubernetes cluster
+  help          Help about any command users         List all users across all groups groups        List available groups roles         List available roles permissions   List configured permissions login         Login to an Infra server logout        Log out of an Infra server install       Install infra-engine on a target Kubernetes cluster

 Flags:
   -h, --help   help for infra